-The accounting policies described in these consolidated financial statements have been applied consistently to all periods presented in these consolidated financial statements, except for the changes in accounting policies described in note 4.
+The accounting policies described in these consolidated financial statements have been applied consistently to all periods presented in these consolidated financial statements.

 (a) Basis of consolidation

 The consolidated financial statements are prepared as a consolidation of the financial statements of the Company and its subsidiaries.
 Subsidiaries are entities controlled by HEINEKEN.
 HEINEKEN controls an entity when it has power over the investee, is exposed or has the right to variable returns from its involvement with that entity and has the ability to affect those returns through its power over the entity.
 Control is generally obtained by ownership of more than 50% of the voting rights.